-TwitFlow is a free AI tweet idea generator that helps you go from a blank compose box to 5 ready-to-post tweet drafts in 30 seconds — no sign-up, no account required.
+TwitFlow is a free AI tweet idea generator for X (Twitter) that helps you go from a blank compose box to 5 ready-to-post tweet drafts in about 30 seconds.
 You type a topic, pick a mode (Write, Thread, Quote, or Reply), and get five angle-first drafts, each with an engagement score (1–10) and a one-line explanation of why that angle works.
-Your drafts are saved locally in your browser and never leave your device.
+Core features are always free, drafts stay locally in your browser, and optional upgrades include $4.99 one-time Remove Ads and Pro with 50 generations/day and 150 draft slots.

 Content Strategy

 You open Twitter, stare at the compose box, and nothing comes out.
 It's not because you have nothing to say — it's because you don't have a framework for how to say it.
-Here are five proven frameworks, five examples each, and a free tool to turn any of them into a ready-to-post draft in 30 seconds.
+Here are six proven frameworks, 30 examples total, and a free tool to turn any of them into a ready-to-post draft in 30 seconds.

 Why figuring out what to tweet consistently is worth solving